 Of course, whether you choose a hosted or integrated checkout will also change the level of complexity involved during the installation/integration stage.

-- HINT: Try to find a way of running the gateway in a development environment and always read the support documentation before making a decision.
+Bonus tip: Try to find a way of running the gateway in a development environment and always read the support documentation before making a decision.

 11. What will my customers see on their credit card bills?